 You may be a candidate for joint replacement (or arthroplasty) if you have:

-- Chronic knee pain, hip pain or limited mobility as a result of arthritis or injury
+- Chronic knee pain, hip pain or shoulder pain

-- Pain that keeps you from sleeping or participating in normal day-to-day activities
+- Pain that keeps you from sleeping or doing normal activities

 At UVA, we offer: